MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/README.md

 </p>

 #### Routes and Controllers
-At this point given the many number of features and flows among them, we used the views (wireframes) to identify the URL and the associated controller function.
+At this point given the many number of flows among the models, we used the views (wireframes) and the user flows diagram to identify the the routes and the associated controller function.
 From the table below, we can see that, excluding the landing page (index), there are 8 routes, each of the routes correspond to a particular view (and therefore, user goal) we have identified in the wireframe section.
 The 9 routes and the relating controller functions are described in the following table.

 <p align="center">
   <img width="754" alt="Route and Controllers" src="https://user-images.githubusercontent.com/64501760/146974502-98ab6c9e-96d3-4195-9a19-fcedb22aa7ba.png">